FREQUENTLY ASKED QUESTIONS

 2. What's a good seat?

-We get asked this a lot, and most people will tell you that because the California Theatre is so well designed, there really is no bad seat in the house.
-That said, the two best locations are in the center, not too close to the front as that helps the sound blend a little better by the time it hits your ears (plus you can see more of the players when you're not right up by the stage), and at the front of the balcony so that you have better sightlines to see the entire orchestra from more of an aerial perspective.
+We get asked this a lot, and most people will tell you that because the venues we choose are so well designed, there really is no bad seat in the house.
+That said, the two best locations tend to be in the center, not too close to the front as that helps the sound blend a little better by the time it hits your ears (plus you can see more of the players when you're not right up by the stage), and, for those venues with a balcony, at the front of the balcony so that you have better sightlines to see the entire orchestra from more of an aerial perspective.
 Lastly, if there is a piano soloist performing, people like to sit more towards the left side of the house so they can see the pianist's hands as they perform.

 3. What does it cost to attend?

-Our ticket prices range from $25 - $60 per seat.
-Student tickets and active military tickets are always $10.
-These are very competitive prices when compared with other orchestras, but it has long been our mission to provide accessible music for the widest possible audience, so we work very hard to raise funds via grants and from individual and corporate donors to cover concert costs.
-The best deal comes when you order your seats in advance through one of our season ticket options.
-There are both 3-concert and 5-concert packages available and both offer a significant discount over single ticket purchases.
+Our ticket prices range from $20 - $100 per seat.
+Student tickets and active military tickets are always $15.
+These are very competitive prices when compared with other orchestras and this is because it has long been our mission to provide accessible music for the widest possible audience; so we work very hard to raise funds via grants and from individual and corporate donors to cover concert costs.
+The best prices are when you order your seats in advance through one of our season ticket options.
+There are full- and partial-season options available which offer a significant discount over single ticket purchases.
 We also offer group discounts where you can save 10-20% depending on the size of your group.

 4. What do I wear to the Symphony?

-We want all of our patrons to be comfortable.
+We want all of our patrons to be comfortable and to dress in line with their personal style.
 Some of them love to dress up for a true night out on the town.
-Others are casual in their attire.
+Others are more casual in their attire.
 Both are welcome and accepted.
-When choosing your attire, remember that children will be present as you consider the logos and cut of dress you wear.
-We also ask you to avoid large or tall hats that will obscure the view for other patrons behind you.
+We generally suggest dressing as you would for a nice dinner out.
+We do ask you to avoid large or tall hats that will obscure the view for other patrons behind you.
+Similarly, please remember that seats are side-by-side, so sparing use of perfumes and aftershaves is appreciated by those sitting nearby.

 5. Can I have a drink at the concert?